wcfrobert/wthisj/README.md

 On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about this rotated local axis.
 Notice how much higher the stress becomes at the bottom left corner!

 > [!NOTE]
-> To automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is optional and set to True by default).
+> To automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
 >
-> Note the entire geometry is rotated, rather than the moment vector, because it is easier to implement programmatically.
+> In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.